 The Dell at the Mount, Edith Wharton’s Home (Outdoors)

-3-Show and 6-Show FLEXpasses will go on sale this afternoon, November 8th.
+3-Show and 6-Show FLEXpasses go on sale next Tuesday, November 13th.
 FLEXpass Advantages include: 40% off regular ticket prices, ability to book shows and seats one week earlier than the general public, and a waiver of the exchange fees.
-Single Tickets for the 2018 performance season go on sale to members and groups on February 21; Seat and show selection for pass holders on February 28; tickets for the general public will be released on March 7.
+Single Tickets for the 2019 performance season go on sale to members and groups on February 12; Seat and show selection for FLEXpass holders on February 19; tickets for the general public will be released on February 26.

-The Company's winter season is currently underway, with the Fall Festival of Shakespeare in full swing and performances running November 16-18.
-Next month the Company presents a staged reading of Miss Bennet: Christmas at Pemberley by Lauren Gunderson and Margot Melcon playing December 15-17, followed by a Winter Studio Festival of emerging and established playwrights January 13-14, and in closing the 2017 Season, by popular demand the Company brings back the Loves' Spat for a Round Two Performance presenting scenes from famous Shakespeare Couples for valentine's day weekend, February 17-18.
+The Company's winter season is currently underway, with the Fall Festival of Shakespeare in full swing and performances running November 15-18.
+Next month the Company presents a costumed staged reading of Pride and Prejudice playing December 14 - 16, followed by a Winter Studio Festival of emerging and established playwrights January 19 - 20.

 About Allyn Burrows